 - Sunken appearance to the abdomen, eyes or cheeks

-Besides conducting a physical exam and reviewing your medications, your doctor might order tests to determine what's causing your diarrhea.
-They include:
+Your doctor will ask about your medical history, review the medications you take, conduct a physical exam and may order tests to determine what's causing your diarrhea.
+Possible tests include:

 - Stool test.
-Your doctor might recommend a stool test to determine whether a bacterium or parasite is causing your diarrhea.
+Your doctor might recommend a stool test to see if a bacterium or parasite is causing your diarrhea.

 Treatment to replace fluids

-Water is a good way to replace fluids, but it doesn't contain the salts and electrolytes — minerals such as sodium and potassium — you need to maintain the electric currents that keep your heart beating.
+Water is a good way to replace fluids, but it doesn't contain the salts and electrolytes — minerals such as sodium and potassium — that are essential for your body to function.
 You can help maintain your electrolyte levels by drinking fruit juices for potassium or eating soups for sodium.
-Certain fruit juices, such as apple juice, might make diarrhea worse.
+But certain fruit juices, such as apple juice, might make diarrhea worse.